aryo21/hello-world/README.md

 # hello-world
-hello. this is the first master repository I created. cheers, Aryo
+hello. this is the first repository I created. cheers, Aryo